Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Multi-objective optimization methods

 \subsubsection{Realistic evaluation of multi-objective optimization methods}

 When applying MOHPO in a real world setting it is crucial to understand how a solution will behave on unseen data after deployment.
-In standard HPO this is achieved via a 3-way split of the data in train, validation and test sets, or, more generally, as nested resampling (c.f.
+In standard HPO this is achieved via a 3-way split of the data into train, validation and test sets, or, more generally, as nested resampling (c.f.
 Section~\ref{sec:foundations}).
 In Section~\ref{ssec:qual_ind} different measures for the quality of multi-objective optimization have been introduced.
 While these measures are generally useful to evaluate the performance over the whole objective space, decision makers are ultimately only interested in a single solution (selected from the Pareto set) for deployment and later use.
 This usually implies a human-in-the-loop.
 For a single train/validation/test split, this is easily achievable: The decision maker needs to look at the Pareto front computed on the validation set, choose the configuration they would like to use and then evaluate its performance on the test set.
 Extending this approach to nested resampling, multiple Pareto fronts are generated, one for each outer fold.
-Here, for a drill-down to to a single solution would imply that the decision maker needs to make these choices for each outer loop, which can become impractical and can make larger benchmark studies difficult to conduct efficiently.
+Here, a drill-down to a single solution would imply that the decision maker needs to make these choices for each outer loop, which can become impractical and can make larger benchmark studies difficult to conduct efficiently.
 What can be implemented in an automatic fashion, is the evaluation of each generated Pareto front on its associated outer test set in an unbiased fashion.
-Here, similarly as in nested resampling in single objective HPO, each Pareto set candidate would be trained on the joint training and validation set, and evaluated on the test set.
-This results in a new unbiased Pareto front, for each outer iteration, and measures like hypervolume can also be calculated from the outer results in an unbiased fashion.
-Furthermore, attainment surfaces \cite{fonseca1996performance} have been introduced to study the performance of general multi-objective noisy optimization by visualizing the Pareto fronts of multiple runs simultaneously.
-They can be used to either visualize the set of all returned fronts evaluated on the validation sets, or, as described above, on the outer test sets.
-In general, proper MOHPO evaluation is understudied and an open challenge for further research.
+Here, similarly as in nested resampling in single-objective HPO, each Pareto set candidate would be trained on the joint training and validation set, and evaluated on the test set.
+This results in a new unbiased Pareto front for each outer iteration, and measures like hypervolume can also be calculated from the outer results in an unbiased fashion.
+In general, proper MOHPO evaluation is an understudied and open challenge for further research.